roblatour/OMVBackup/README.md

 CPU usage:
 - the backup process used only marginally more CPU than when the system was idle
 - the compression process used significantly more CPU, with the OVM dashboard reporting over 70% busy much of the time.
 Regardless, the OMV Web Interface and OMV managed file access performance remained respectable during the compress process.

 File sizes:
 - uncompressed backup file: 28.6 GB
 - compressed backup file:    776 MB ( < 3% of the uncompressed backup file size )

 Flashing from the backup:
-- using Raspberry Pi Imager it took about an hour to flash from the backup.
-This timing was not impacted by the input image file being compressed or not.
+- using Raspberry Pi Imager it took about an hour to flash from the backed-up image.
+This timing was not impacted by the backed-up image file was compressed or not.

-## Prerequisites and setup:
+## Prerequisites:

-(assuming you have the prerequisites outlined in points 1 and 2 below, setup should only take about five minutes)

 1. OMV should be installed and configured, this to include at least one OMV drive to which the backup may be saved

 2. Either direct or remote (SSH) access is required to the system running OMV

+## Setup:

+Setup should take about five minutes.

-3. Create a directory on one of the OMV managed drives as a target for the backup
+1. Create a directory on one of the OMV managed drives as a target for the backup

-4. Directly or remotely sign onto the OMV machine's command line.
+2. Sign onto the OMV machine's command line.
 If you sign in as root prefixing the commands below with sudo is not required.

-5. If you don't already have 7zip installed, then it will need to be installed:
+3. If you don't already have 7zip installed, then it will need to be installed:

     sudo apt update

 	sudo apt install p7zip-full

-6. If you don't already have wget installed, then it will need to be installed:
+4. If you don't already have wget installed, then it will need to be installed:

     sudo apt update

 	sudo apt-get install wget

-7. Create a directory in which the shell file will be stored for example:
+5. Create a directory in which the shell file will be stored for example:

     mkdir backupRoutine

-8. Add the backup shell found in this repository into the directory created in the step above
+8. Add the backup shell found in this repository into the directory crea6ed in the step above

     cd backupRoutines

 	wget -O createBackup.sh https://raw.githubusercontent.com/roblatour/OMVBackup/master/createBackup.sh

-9. Edit the file createBackup.sh
+7. Edit the file createBackup.sh

     as outlined in the comments:

 	 change the values for: